colonbrack3t/Mariokart3d/README.md

 Effectively, I track the user's position on the 2d plane, and draw a trapeziod of vision (Thrustrum).
 This acts as a sample area for drawing on the canvas.
 Some conversion is needed to properly map this data with perspective + a vanishing point

+This technique is used for both the sky and track